Jewish Territorial Organization: USSR

+After the October Revolution, among Soviet Jews there was a Territorialist effort in Ukraine, the Crimea (see: Jewish autonomy in Crimea), and then in the region surrounding Birobidzhan, where a Jewish Autonomous Region was established in 1934.
+The latter Jewish Autonomous Oblast or JAO for short (Евре́йская автоно́мная о́бласть, Yevreyskaya avtonomnaya oblast; ייִדישע אווטאָנאָמע געגנט) still exists in Russia's far east, with both Russian and Yiddish as its official languages.
+In the United States, the Organization for Jewish Colonization in Russia (known as ICOR) worked to encourage the emigration and settlement of Jews there, likewise with the Gezerd in Australia.
+Territorialist projects in the USSR ended mostly with the advent of the Great Purge (which saw the dissolution of the Territorialist KOMZET and its agitprop counterpart OZET), and then in their totality following the Holocaust, which saw the destruction of Jewish agricultural colonies in Ukraine and the Crimea.
+There were attempts to establish Crimea as a Jewish homeland following World War II, which had some support from Vyacheslav Molotov, however such plans were rejected by Stalin who went on to recognise Israel, along with launching another series of political purges against Jewish organisations within the USSR.

 Freeland League for Jewish Territorial Colonization

-In the face of the looming Nazi genocide, Isaac Nachman Steinberg established the Freeland League for Jewish Territorial Colonization (Frayland-lige far Yidisher Teritoryalistisher Kolonizatsye) in London in 1935.
+In the face of the looming Nazi genocide, Isaac Nachman Steinberg established the Freeland League for Jewish Territorial Colonization (Yiddish: "Frayland-lige far Yidisher Teritoryalistisher Kolonizatsye") in London in 1935.
 This organization attempted, unsuccessfully, to pursue Jewish autonomy by obtaining a large piece of territory in sparsely populated areas in Ecuador, Australia, or Suriname.
 One of the more well-known ventures was the Kimberley Plan, to secure land in Australia.
 The Kimberley Plan was officially vetoed on 15 July 1944 by Australian Prime Minister, John Curtin, who informed Steinberg that the Australian government would not "depart from the long-established policy in regard to alien settlement in Australia" and could not "entertain the proposal for a group settlement of the exclusive type contemplated by the Freeland League".

 After the establishment of the State of Israel in 1948, Steinberg criticized the exclusivist politics of the Israeli government and continued his attempts to create a non-nationalist Jewish settlement in some other region of the world.
-After Steinberg's death in 1957 the Freeland League was led by Mordkhe Schaechter, who gradually changed the focus of the organization to more cultural, Yiddishist goals.
+After Steinberg's death in 1957, the Freeland League was led by Mordkhe Schaechter, who gradually changed the focus of the organization to more cultural, Yiddishist goals.